Melksham Chippenham Calne Branch

 - incorporating Foxham & Lyneham Branch

-Branch meetings are held on the 1st Tuesday of each month from 8pm at Melksham Skills Centre, Church Road, Melksham SN12 7EF and all are welcome.
+Branch meetings are held on the 1st Tuesday of each month at the Rachel Fowler Centre, Melksham, SN12 6EX.
+Start time 7:45pm and all are welcome.

 A branch newsletter “The Butty” is published four times a year to keep members updated and comes out between issues of the Dragonfly magazine.